|Values are valid only on day of printing.|

-Monitoring dietary therapy of patients with galactosemia
+Monitoring effectiveness of treatment in patients with galactosemia

 0-11 months: <109 mmol/mol creatinine